Binding of Isaac: Redactors and narrative purpose

 More recent studies question the analysis of E and J as strictly separate.
 Coats argues that Abraham's obedience to God's command in fact necessitates praise and blessing, which he only receives in the second angelic speech.
 That speech, therefore, could not have been simply inserted into E's original account.
-This has suggested to many that the author responsible for the interpolation of the second angelic appearance has left his mark also on the original account (v.
-1–13, 19).
+This has suggested to many that the author responsible for the interpolation of the second angelic appearance left their mark also on the original account (verses 1–13, 19).

-More recently it has been suggested that these traces are in fact the first angelic appearance (v.
-11–12), in which the Angel of YHWH stops Abraham before he kills Isaac.
-The style and composition of these verses resemble that of the second angelic speech, and YHWH is used for the deity rather than God.
-On that reading, in the original E version of the binding Abraham disobeys God's command, sacrificing the ram "instead of his son" (v.
-13) on his own responsibility and without being stopped by an angel: "And Abraham stretched forth his hand, and took the knife to slay his son; but Abraham lifted up his eyes and looked and beheld, behind him was a ram, caught in a thicket by his horns; and Abraham went, and took the ram, and offered it up as a burnt offering instead of his son" (v.
-10, 13).
+It has also been suggested that these traces are in fact the first angelic appearance (verses 11–12), in which the Angel of Yahweh stops Abraham before he kills Isaac.
+The style and composition of these verses resemble that of the second angelic speech, and Yahweh is used for the deity rather than God.
+On that reading, in the original E version of the binding Abraham disobeys God's command, sacrificing the ram "instead of his son" (verse 13) on his own responsibility and without being stopped by an angel: "And Abraham stretched forth his hand, and took the knife to slay his son; but Abraham lifted up his eyes and looked and beheld, behind him was a ram, caught in a thicket by his horns; and Abraham went, and took the ram, and offered it up as a burnt offering instead of his son" (verses 10, 13).